-During the interwar years, Huxley was arguably Britain's best-known novelist following the international success of Brave New World (1932).
-Its success came after a string of satirical works: Crome Yellow (1921), Antic Hay (1923) and Those Barren Leaves (1925).
-Huxley later settled in the USA.
-There, the tone of his writing gravitated towards pacifism and metaphysics, prompted partly by interest in Hindu Vedantist thought.
-These aspects of his development are evident in Ends and Means (1937).
-His later writing was preoccupied with the potential of human capability, notably in the autobiographical The Doors of Perception (1953), written under the influence of mescaline.
+Huxley was arguably Britain's best-known novelist of the inter-war years.
+His reputation followed the success of Brave New World (1932), which, set 500 years in the future, conjured a nightmare vision of an overpopulated society that has resorted to biological engineering.
+It followed a string of satirical works: Crome Yellow (1921), Antic Hay (1923) and Those Barren Leaves (1925).
+Huxley later moved to the USA, where, partly due to interest in Hindu Vedantist ideas, his writing turned to pacifism, metaphysics and the potential of human capability.
+This plays out in Ends and Means (1937) and the autobiographical The Doors of Perception (1953), written under the influence of the hallucinogenic drug mescaline.

 Watch a film clip on the sitter from the BBC Archive in the Media section below

 Watch our playlist exploring scientific techniques used by the Gallery to unlock the secrets behind our Tudor portraits.

 Subjects and themes

 Search the collection by themes - from pets to weddings!